becomesaflame/bash_notes/bash_notes.md

 mycommand $(< file.txt)

 #### Parallel Rsync with no dependencies
-`find . -maxdepth 1 -type d -print0 | xargs -0 -P 5 -I % rsync -ahvPz % dest/dir`
+Copy all directories in the current directory to `dest/dir`, using up to 5 parallel processes `find . -maxdepth 1 -type d -print0 | xargs -0 -P 5 -I % rsync -ahvPz % dest/dir`
 `find` produces a file list.
 The `-print0` option uses a null character as a separator, and is used with the `-0` option to `xargs`.